crummy/spacetrader/README.md

+# NOTE: This is now a relic of a prior era and is kept for historical reasons only.

+I originally created this repo partially to port a great game, but mostly to learn Java.
+I never finished it unfortunately.
+But now I'm working on the same project but to learn Kotlin.
+This will be kept in a separate branch and left alone.

 # Space Trader (backend)

 This is the WIP backend for a web-based Space Trader clone.
 I'm aiming to reach feature-parity with the original